majaalin/wu19-picturethis/README.md

 ## About This Project
 * Create an account to start sharing captioned images with whoever else logs into the database.
-* Leave comments & likes on posts and follow other user profiles.
+* Leave comments & likes on posts and follow other users' profiles.
 * A few of the characters from Stanley Kubrick's films have already created accounts.

 ## Clone the Project Files